Lowes Faucets: Aquasource, Allen Roth & Project Source Review & Rating Updated: 07/22/19

-Lowes also buys some Aquasource and Project Source faucets from Baypointe faucets to the True Value hardware buying cooperative, AquaVista faucets to Orchard Supply Hardware and Aqueous faucets to Affiliated Distributors as well as selling under the Homewerks brand through a variety of internet retailers as well as independent brick and mortar hardware and plumbing stores.
+Lowes also buys some Aquasource and Project Source faucets from as well as selling under the Homewerks brand through a variety of internet retailers and independent brick and mortar hardware and plumbing stores.

-Homewerks buys its faucets primarily from Yuh Chang Hardware Co., Ltd. and a very well known manufacturer that makes faucets for a whole host of brands sold in North America including, among others, as well as making private label faucets for large retailers such as
+Homewerks buys its faucets primarily from Yuh Chang Hardware Co., Ltd. in China and manufacturer that makes faucets for a whole host of brands sold in North America including,

 Homewerks provides the warranty and customer support for faucets that Lowes buys through Homewerks, and Homewerks customer support is very good.

-This is substantially the same group of companies that manufacture which may be why so many of the faucets in the three big box stores look so very much alike.
+This is substantially the same group of companies that manufacture which goes a long way to explaining why so many of the faucets in the three big box stores look so very much alike.